Your Heart-Healthy Grocery Shopping List

-- Beans, canned, reduced sodium: Assorted cans of beans such as black, garbanzo, kidney, lentils, navy, and pinto
+- Beans, canned, reduced-sodium: assorted cans of beans such as black, garbanzo, kidney, navy, and pinto

 - Broth, reduced-sodium chicken, beef, or vegetable

-- Cereals, whole-grain (Note: Choose cereals that contain 5 or more grams of dietary fiber and fewer than 8 grams of sugar per serving)
+- Cereals, whole-grain (Note: Choose cereals that have 5 or more grams of dietary fiber and fewer than 8 grams of sugar per serving.)

-- Grains such as wheat berries, couscous, polenta, millet, bulgur, or quinoa
+- Grains such as wheat berries, couscous, polenta, millet, bulgur, and quinoa

 - Oat bran